eslammohamedtolba/Research-AgentX/README.md

 ## 🚀 Key Features

-- **Stateful Execution**: Maintains a complete state of its progress, allowing for context-aware decisions.
+- **Conversational Memory**: Maintains the full context of a conversation, allowing for natural follow-up questions.
+- **Persistent Chat History**: Uses a SQLite database to save all conversations, so you never lose your work.
+- **Multi-Conversation Management**: A sidebar UI allows you to create, delete, and switch between different chat sessions.
+- **Automatic Conversation Titling**: Automatically generates a concise title for new chats based on your first query.
+- **Intelligent Query Refinement**: A dedicated node analyzes user intent and conversational history to create highly effective search queries.
-- **Multi-Tool Orchestration**: Dynamically chooses between web search, ArXiv, and an internal RAG pipeline.
+- **Multi-Tool Orchestration**: Sequentially queries the web, ArXiv, and an internal RAG pipeline.
-- **Intelligent Failure Recovery**: Automatically refines and retries search queries that fail to yield relevant results.
-- **Relevance-Based Grading**: Employs an LLM-powered grader to filter out irrelevant noise from search results, ensuring high-quality context for the final answer.
+- **Relevance-Based Grading**: Employs an LLM-powered grader to filter out irrelevant noise from search results.
-- **Conditional Graph Logic**: Uses LangGraph's conditional edges to dynamically route between searching, grading, refining, and synthesizing.
-- **Retrieval-Augmented Generation (RAG)**: Leverages a local ChromaDB vector store for expert-level knowledge retrieval.

 -----